Token exchange

 The OpenID Connect client is configured with a secret as client credentials used both in the OpenID Connect communication and token exchange.

-During the token exchange sequence the claims transformations and limitations is executed on the OpenID Connect down-party.
+During the token exchange sequence the claims transformations and limitations is executed on the OpenID Connect application registration.

 The OpenID Connect client does a token exchange call to FoxIDs authenticating the client and passing the access token while asking (with a scope) for an access token' to the second resource.
 If success, the resource client gets back an access token' and can now call the second resource with the access token'.